Common questions about the admission process, requirements, eligibility, and more for the Fellowship for Public

 Admissions Process and Application Requirements

 What is the admissions process and requirements for the Fellowship (TBF)?

 The Fellowship has a multi-part application process.
-For the 2023-24 cohort, our application process opens February 6, 2023 and closes March 3, 2023.
+For the 2024-25 cohort, our application process will open January 23 and close March 13, 2024.
 The application consists of an initial form that collects information about your professional role and organization; a current resume; and three short essays.

-Selected candidates will move to an individual interview held March 23-April 5, 2023.
-A final group of candidates will be invited to a final virtual interview day held on either May 4 or May 5, 2023.
+Selected candidates will move to an individual interview held April 1-12, 2024.
+A final group of candidates will be invited to a final virtual interview day held either May 17 or May 18, 2024.
 Candidates invited to the final interview will be asked to submit two professional references prior to attending their scheduled interview day.